They’re Injecting Gold Into Eyeballs Now? The Weird Science Behind Restoring Lost Vision

 Skeptical, because we’re still a long way from turning this into an off-the-shelf cure.

 Also: there’s a huge difference between restoring full eyesight and giving someone the ability to see light again.
-The headlines blur that line.
+The headlines often blur that line and make everything seem like an instant cure.
 (Shocking, I know.)

 And let’s not forget: plenty of clickbait outlets took this research and turned it into “Gold will give you laser vision!” or “Eyeball injections cure blindness overnight!”